Otitis Media Nursing Diagnosis and Nursing Care Plan

-Otitis media involves the inflammation of the middle part of the ear, which is the space located behind the eardrum.
+Otitis media involves the inflammation or infection of the middle part of the ear, which is the space located behind the eardrum.

 It is commonly diagnosed in children but can affect adults as well.